soymadip/KireiSakura-Kit/docs/docs/terminology.md

 These are required to be [loaded](./init.md#loading-modules) explicitly using `kimport` method.

 ### 3. Local modules
-These are similar to [[terminology#2.
-Plugin modules|plugin modules]] except these are designed  & implemented by the user.
+These are similar to [plugin modules](./terminology.md#2-plugin-modules) except these are designed  & implemented by the user.

-!!! info
-    **Create local modules** by making a directory called `modules` in the project root.
+!!! info "**Create local modules** by making a directory called `modules` in the project root."

     ```sh
     <PROJECT_ROOT>
        |-main.sh